wagov/wasocshared/docs/advisories/20231208003-LogoFAIL-attack-can-install-UEFI-bootkits-through-bootup-logos.md

 ## Recommendation

-The WA SOC highly recommends ensure the latest firmware updates are applied across all applicable devices (as they become available) as per their vendors instructions. (refer [Patch Management](../guidelines/patch-management.md)).
+The WA SOC recommends latest firmware updates are applied across all applicable devices (as they become available) as per their vendors instructions. (refer [Patch Management](../guidelines/patch-management.md)).

 ## Additional References